 The best way to prevent plumbing surprises is to create a simple maintenance routine.
 Every six months or so, take a few minutes to lift the tank lid and look inside.
 Check the internal parts—like the flapper, float, and fill valve—for any obvious signs of wear, such as cracking or discoloration.
 Make sure everything is moving freely and sitting correctly.
 This quick visual inspection helps you spot trouble early.
 If you notice something amiss but aren’t sure how to handle it, our team is always ready to help with any toilet repair.

-Know When to Replace Parts
+Know When It’s Time to Replace Parts

 Some toilet parts just don’t last forever, and the flapper is usually the first to go.
 If you notice it looks warped, cracked, or brittle, it’s time for a replacement.
 A faulty flapper can’t create a tight seal, which is a primary cause of phantom flushing.
 The good news is that this is one of the easiest and most affordable DIY fixes.
 A new flapper typically costs just a few dollars and takes less than 10 minutes to install without any special tools.
 Replacing it as soon as you spot wear is a simple step to keep your toilet running efficiently.

-Consider Your Water Quality
+Does Your Water Quality Affect Your Toilet?

 Sometimes, the problem isn’t the toilet itself but the water flowing into it.
 High water pressure can put extra stress on your toilet’s internal components, causing them to wear out faster.
 Ideally, your home’s water pressure should be between 40 and 60 psi.
 Additionally, if you live in an area with hard water, mineral buildup can form on the valve seat where the flapper rests.
 This buildup prevents a proper seal, leading to slow leaks.
 If you suspect either of these issues, it might be time to look into your home’s overall plumbing system.